yochaigal/cairn/wip/the-dawn-plague/the-dawn-plague-overview.md

 * Thirty-three years ago, a hunting party from **Khelma** found themselves lost in the **Blue Forest**, eventually taking their rest in a place haunted by bodiless Dybbuks.
 By morning, all were possessed.
 * The newly-bodied Dybbuks then found their way to the village of **Khelma**, retreating back to the forest after wreaking havoc on the frightened populace.
 * The locals were ill-equipped to handle the situation.
 A small group of all able-bodied adults attempted to stop the Dybbuks on their own turf.
 All but one (a local **Rab**) did not return.
 * The **Rab** had survived by climbing up a tree and observing the Dybbuks for a full night, never sleeping.
 He learned that the Dybbuks could only possess a body while the spirit slept, and that by morning they would have full control.
 He also learned that they _hated_ fire.
 * The remaining residents (mostly the very young or very old) were able to frighten their possessed former neighbors, parents and children with torches and flaming brands, forcing them into a nearby quarry.
 They then set it ablaze, killing the bodies but freeing the spirits.
 This place is now referred to as **Orphan’s Mound**.
 * Today the locals still stand vigilant for a full night after any burial, to ensure that none are possessed by a Dybbuk.
 They endlessly repeat the phrase, “A candle for one is a candle for a hundred.”
 In general, the survivors became strict adherents of their ancestor's religious practices.
 - The true details of what happened in **Khelma** was kept secret, most outsiders believing them an unfortunate victims of a plague.
+The original **Rab** died a few years after the events of the **Dawn Plague**, but made great efforts to forestall anything ever harming the town again.
 Eventually, a new **Rab** came and made his home among them, intending to understand and protect his newfound neighbors.

 ## Hooks
 * PCs are hired by a wealthy outsider, sent to quiet the unrest.